-There are various ways in which floor coverings can demonstrate safety as a component of the interior design concept.
-For example by demonstrating the use of safe chemicals and those which have proven low product emissions - at times even close to zero.
-Also in their design using the right kind of floor covering can help reduce and prevent accidents that would otherwise arise from slipping and tripping.
-Our Step safety vinyl ranges offer various degrees of slip resistance so that even on ramps and in places where spillages can occur, like professional kitchens, the floor remains slip-proof.
-Preventing dirt coming into a building is also a safety measure, as slip accidents occur in dry as well as wet conditions.
-A dry floor that is covered with fine sand and dust can be as treacherous as a wet floor.
-In health care, manufacturing, and technology, safe floors are essential for operating theaters, clean rooms, and IT environments, for example, with the definition of safe ranging from hygienic or non-slip, to conductive flooring systems that prevent short circuits and equipment malfunctions.
-In patient rooms and corridors, naturally bacteriostatic linoleum floors prevent the growth of bacteria such as MRSA.
-This same property also creates floors that are safe to play on in kindergartens and day care centers.
-Our floor covering products are constructed in such a way that coatings and lacquering systems repel dirt and resist scratches and scuffs.
-Resilient floors such as linoleum and vinyl are easy to clean through daily or weekly cleaning cycles, either manually or mechanically.
+There are various ways in which floor coverings can Comfort: Floors offer comfort, they merge with the demonstrate safety as a component of the interior design function of the space in which people live and work. concept.
+For example by demonstrating the use of safe They can be warm underfoot and soft to the touch, like chemicals and those which have proven low product is the case with textiles, or they can be resilient and hard emissions - at times even close to zero.
+Also in their design facilitating walking, moving traffic and heavy loads. using the right kind of floor covering can help reduce and Light: Floor coverings have the capacity to reflect natural light, making spaces feel open and bright.
+For prevent accidents that would otherwise arise from slipping and tripping.
+Our Step safety vinyl ranges offer various each of our collections we supply both NCS colour codes degrees of slip resistance so that even on ramps and in as well as light reflection data so that designers can easily places where spillages can occur, like professional kitchens, mix and match between colours and materials. the floor remains slip-proof.
+Preventing dirt coming into a Design: This is one of the most important factors when building is also a safety measure, as slip accidents occur in it comes to creating a sense of well-being.
+Floor designs dry as well as wet conditions.
+A dry floor that is covered not only express the image and dynamics of a work or with fine sand and dust can be as treacherous as a wet living space, design can also be used to make floor.
+In health care, manufacturing, and technology, safe institutional buildings look and feel more like a home. floors are essential for operating theaters, clean rooms, and IT When an age care facility looks like home, people are environments, for example, with the definition of safe more likely to feel well.
+When a school looks fresh and ranging from hygienic or non-slip, to conductive flooring bright, it inspires learning.
+Workplaces can be designed systems that prevent short circuits and equipment for concentration or for conversation, and the type of malfunctions.
+In patient rooms and corridors, naturally floor covering design you choose can play a major part bacteriostatic linoleum floors prevent the growth of bacteria in creating these spaces.
+And, as mentioned earlier, such as MRSA.
+This same property also creates floors that are design plays an important role in special environments safe to play on in kindergartens and day care centers. like those for dementia patients.
+Our floor covering products are constructed in such a way Personal: Digital printing techniques allow us to make that coatings and lacquering systems repel dirt and resist special floor covering productions where design colour scratches and scuffs.
+Resilient floors such as linoleum and and format of the floor can be created according to the vinyl are easy to clean through daily or weekly cleaning customers specifications, this way spaces can be cycles, either manually or mechanically. personalized and become a valuable aspect of the indoor environment.